zksig/docs/docs/index.md

 ## Modules

 - **Identity** - primitives for identifying a user, signing messages, and encrypting data
+- **Zero Knowledge** - primitives for proof generation and verification
 - **Storage** - primitives for saving and retrieving files from persistent storage
 - **Audit Trail** - a service for creating, updating, and accessing a chronological record of agreement events
 - **Event Broadcaster** - services used to broadcast messages to smart contracts and webhooks